Jkeyuk/Projects/README.md

 Udacity - Design of computer programs, Dr. Peter Norvig

-EDX - How to Code: Systematic Program Design - Part 1
+EDX - How to Code: Systematic Program Design - Part 1 , Part 2, and Part 3